 At the other end of the main hall you can find Café De Bazel and a study room.

-The basement levels hold a film theatre and the 2 level treasury room (Schatkamer).
-This showcases some documents and photos within a historical narrative about the city.
+The basement levels hold a film theatre and the 2 level Treasure Room (Schatkamer) which was the former bank vault.
+This showcases a permanent collection of documents and photos about the city.

 If there is an interesting exhibition on then the Stadsarchief is certainly worth popping in to visit.